hackerspace-bootstrap/strichliste/README.md

 }
 ````

-The parameters of the section `Pagination` can be used on this endpoint.
+The parameters and the list structure of the `Pagination` section are used in this endpoint.
-The list structure of the `Pagination` section does *NOT* apply.

 #### POST /user